digipolisgent/api-guidelines/Guidelines.md

 Response Header    | Required                                      | Description
 ------------------ | --------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Date               | All responses                                 | Timestamp the response was processed, based on the server's clock, in [RFC 5322][rfc-5322-3-3] date and time format.
 This header MUST be included in the response.
-Greenwich Mean Time (GMT) MUST be used as the time zone reference for this header.
-For example: `Wed, 24 Aug 2016 18:41:30 GMT`.
-Note that GMT is exactly equal to UTC (Coordinated Universal Time) for this purpose.
+UTC MUST be used as the time zone reference for this header.
+For example: `2016-12-24T18:41:30Z`.
 Content-Type       | All responses                                 | The content type Content-Encoding   | All responses                                 | GZIP or DEFLATE, as appropriate Preference-Applied | When specified in request                     | Whether a preference indicated in the Prefer request header was applied
 ETag               | When the requested resource has an entity tag | The ETag response-header field provides the current value of the entity tag for the requested variant.
 Used with If-Match, If-None-Match and If-Range to implement optimistic concurrency control.
+Content-Type: *content-type* | Preferred | To make sure the content of a given resources is interpreted correctly by the browser, the server should always send the Content-Type header with the correct Content-Type, and preferably the Content-Type header should include a charset.
+X-Content-Type-Options: sniff | Preferred | Make sure the browser does not try to detect a different Content-Type than what is actually sent (can lead to XSS).
+X-Frame-Options: deny | Preferred | Protect against drag’n drop clickjacking attacks in older browsers

 ### 7.7 Custom headers
 Custom headers MUST NOT be required for the basic operation of a given API.